 A new method of anchoring the torn tendon to the radius is gaining popularity.
 This method uses special anchors, called suture anchors, to fix the tendon in place.
 The procedure requires only one incision and appears to lessen the risk of myositis ossificans.
 Myositis ossificans is an abnormal healing response that causes bone to form in the muscles and soft tissues.

-The surgeon begins by making a single incision across the arm, just above the elbow.
+The surgeon begins by making a across the arm, just above the elbow.
 Along the outside edge of the arm, the incision curves and goes upward for a short distance.
 The skin and underlying tissues are pulled back using retractors.
 This reveals the front of the lower biceps muscle and allows the surgeon to avoid injuring nearby nerves and arteries.
 The fascia (connective covering over the muscle) is cut away so the surgeon can see the radial tuberosity.

-The original attachment on the radius, the radial tuberosity, is prepared by shaving off the surface with a burr.
+The original attachment on the radius, the radial tuberosity, is by shaving off the surface with a burr.
 The burr is then used to create a small cavity in the bone for the tendon to fit inside.
 Two small suture anchors are embedded into the cavity in the radial tuberosity.
 These anchors can either be screwed into the bone or implanted like a staple.
 Each anchor has a long thread (suture) connected to it.
-The suture is woven into the lower end of the tendon and crisscrossed upward.
+The into the lower end of the tendon and crisscrossed upward.
 The surgeon slides the sutures back and forth, which coaxes the end of the tendon into the cavity.
 When the end of the tendon is positioned in the cavity, the surgeon tightens the sutures, fixing the tendon in place.

 When the surgeon is satisfied with the repair, the skin incisions are closed, and the elbow is placed either in a cast or a range-of-motion brace.